 Ingredients

 Eggplant or aubergine and sweet potato.
-These are the two veggies we use for our Katsu Curry but of course, you can use any other veggie of your choice.
-If you are a big fan of cauliflower, you should definitely try this recipe.
+These are the two veggies we use for our Katsu Curry, but of course, you can use any other veggie of your choice.
+If you are a big fan of cauliflower, you should definitely try our Cauliflower Katsu.
 If you want to add a plant-based protein, you can use tofu, seitan, or tempeh for example.

 Breadcrumbs and cornflakes.
 You can use homemade or bought breadcrumbs.
 When we make Katsu, we like combining breadcrumbs with cornflakes.
-It results on the perfect texture.
 If you don't have breadcrumbs, and you have some plain or salted crackers at home, you can blend them to use as breadcrumbs.
 Other options are panko breadcrumbs, coconut flakes, or gluten-free breadcrumbs.

 - Add the flour, spices, and plant-based milk to a large bowl.
 Combine well until you have a perfectly smooth batter with no lumps.

-- Dip one by one the sweet potato and aubergine slices into the batter until they are fully coated.
+- Dip the sweet potato and aubergine slices into the batter until they are fully coated.
 In a separate bowl, add the breadcrumbs and dip each slice into the breadcrumbs until perfectly coated.

-- Heat some frying oil in a frying pan and when hot, add the sweet potato and eggplant slices.
+- Heat some frying oil in a frying pan, and when hot, add the sweet potato and eggplant slices.
 Fry until they are golden brown.
-Place on a paper towel to release excess oil and they will be ready to be served.
+Place them on a paper towel to release excess oil, and they will be ready to be served.

 Vegan Katsu Curry